jjvanzon/JJs-Reference-Architecture/introduction.md

 You could also call this architecture a *'pattern stack'*, because it takes a technical-first approach, rather than functional-first in that a layering is described where fixed design patterns are used from one layer to the next.

 The idea behind this is that even though technology changes fast, functionality changes faster.
-So a technical-first order will be less likely to change, and this can result in a more stable subdivision into parts upon which the functionality builds.
+So a technical-first order might be less likely to change, and this can result in a more stable subdivision into parts upon which the functionality builds.

 To also accommodate for quickly changing technology, we use abstractions of these technologies to be able to replace them and not have to reprogram the whole application if we make a switch.

-This gives us a subdivision into parts into which everything fits, but not everything is put in it yet.
+This gives us a subdivision into parts into which everything fits, even when not everything is put in it yet.

 Application Architecture vs Service Oriented Architecture